Paying for water and sewerage in Scotland

 Single person's discount

-If you're entitled to a single person's discount on your council tax, it will also be applied automatically by the local authority to the water and sewerage charges on your council tax bill.
+If you're entitled to a single person's discount on your council tax, it will also be applied automatically by the local council to the water and sewerage charges on your council tax bill.

 The maximum discount for water and sewerage is 25% based on the entitlement to single person discount.
 The is a smaller discount for water and sewerage than the maximum 35% discount under the council tax reduction scheme.